drewmarsh/filebrowser-remote-file-server/README.md

         - Click `New…`, select `At startup` (delayed by 1 seconds if needed), and click `OK`

-          *Note: In order for this to work, this task must be ran after Tailscale is initialized and connecting (hence the 1 minute delay)*

     - **Actions Tab:**

         - Action: "Start a program"